zoonoo/azure-docs.ko-kr/articles/hdinsight/hdinsight-mahout.md

 # Get cluster info
 $clusterName = Read-Host -Prompt "Enter the HDInsight cluster name"
-$creds=Get-Credential -Message "Enter the login for the cluster (the default name is usually 'admin')"
+$creds=Get-Credential -UserName "admin" -Message "Enter the login for the cluster"

 #Get the cluster info so we can get the resource group, storage, etc.
 $clusterInfo = Get-AzureRmHDInsightCluster -ClusterName $clusterName